Free Consultation / 24 Hours a Day - (614) 500-3836

 For nearly ten years, the Columbus Criminal Defense team has successfully represented clients charged with telephone harassment.
 That extensive previous experience will enable us to better help you.

 If you’ve been charged with telecommunications harassment, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney to fight for you in court, please contact us at (614) 500-3836 or via email at advice@columbuscriminalattorney.com.
+If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney in Columbus, OH to fight for you in court, please contact us at (614) 500-3836 or via email at advice@columbuscriminalattorney.com.

 Penalties